obiwanjacobi/Zsharp/docs/lexical/operators.md

 > TBD: Do we also support comparison and logical operators that result in an array of booleans?
 > What about set operators (union etc.)?
+> What happens (arithmetic) if arrays are not of the same size?

 | Operator | Description
 |---|---